81f8/Users-Management-API/README.md

-# User Management API
+# User and Employee Management API

-This is a simple Node.js API built with Express and PostgreSQL for managing user data.
+This is a simple Node.js API built with Express and PostgreSQL for managing user and employee data.

 ## Table of Contents